shinsenter/defer.js/README.md

 ## Extended defer.js

-I also added some extra helpers to lazy load CSS files, images and iframe.
+I also added some extra helpers to lazy load CSS files, images and iframes.
 They are all easy to use.

 You can view all full examples [here](https://appseeds.net/defer.js/demo.html).